Internship for Credit

 - Must have at least a 2.5 overall grade point average

-- Junior standing (60 hours or more)
+- Junior standing (60 hours) or consent of Internship Coordinator

 - Secure internship position that meets with the Accounting Internship Coordinator's approval.
 The University is not responsible for securing internship positions.